-Carol Newman is Professor in Economics and steering committee member of the Trinity International Development Initiative.
+Carol Newman is Professor in Economics and Head of the School of Social Sciences and Philosophy.
 Her research focuses on the microeconomics of development with a particular emphasis on both household and enterprise behaviour.
 She is currently involved in a number of major projects in South East Asia and Africa.
 In the past Carol has also worked on microeconomic issues relating to the evolution of the agricultural sector in Ireland and the EU.

 Carol joined the staff of Trinity's Department of Economics in 2002.
 She was a visiting scholar at the Graduate School of Business at the University of Chicago in 2007 and at the University of Copenhagen in 2006 and for the 2013-2014 academic year.
 Carol holds a BA (Mod) in Economic and Social Studies and PhD in Economics both from Trinity College Dublin.

-The School of Social Sciences and Philosophy has developed an international reputation as a leading centre of migration research with research interests in the socio-economic and socio-cultural integration of immigrants in Ireland and Europe, new mobilities in Europe and how both intersect with migrants' identities.
+The School of Social Sciences and Philosophy has developed an international reputation as a leading centre of migration research with research interests in the migration and clustering of creative workers, the socio-economic and socio-cultural integration of immigrants in Ireland and Europe, new mobilities in Europe and how both intersect with migrants' identities.

 Professor Richard Layte

-Elaine holds a Bachelor of Social Science from University College Cork and an MPhil in Ethnic and Racial Studies and a PhD in Sociology both from Trinity College Dublin.
+Elaine has a B.Soc.Sc from UCC, an M.Phil in Ethnic and Racial Studies from TCD and a Ph.D in Sociology from TCD.

 Peter Mühlau is Assistant Professor in the Department of Sociology.
 His research and teaching interests are in the fields of the sociology of work and employment, the sociology of migration, social stratification and quantitative research methods.
 His current work focuses on the economic and socio-cultural integration of immigrants, gender inequality in work and employment, socio-economic and socio-cultural change in Ireland and survey methodology.
 He was leader of the Irish team in the European collaborative project 'Causes and Consequences of Early Socio-Cultural Integration Processes among New Immigrants in Europe' (SCIP).